-Other important GI Bill Transfer notes
+Other Important GI Bill Transfer Notes

 The military member can transfer up to 36 months of GI Bill benefits and can allocate them among eligible recipients at any time (but only once per month).
 The service member may also cancel a family member’s use of the benefits at any time.
 The benefits belong to the service member, and the intent of the GI Bill transfer program is not to change that.

-The purpose of the GI Bill Transfer program
+The Purpose of the GI Bill Transfer Program

 The goal of the GI Bill transfer program is to keep mid-career military members in uniform, which is why there are minimum service requirements and why the GI Bill transfer program requires military members to incur more service time.
-This will not affect military members who are eligible for the Post 9-11 GI Bill, but who have already separated or retired from active duty.